-For the past 30 years, MNCDHH has worked with parents, professionals, and advocates to develop public policies, programs and products that have improved outcomes for deaf, deafblind and hard of hearing students.
+For the past 30 years, MNCDHH has worked with parents, professionals, and advocates to develop public policies, programs, and products that have improved outcomes for students who are deaf, deafblind, and hard of hearing.
 These policy changes have led to increased accountability; increased financial resources; and support for children, parents, and teachers.

 Since 2009, we have worked through the Minnesota Collaborative Outcomes Plan for children who are deaf, deafblind and hard of hearing.
-We work with diverse stakeholders in four age-specific work groups (Birth-Age 5; Kindergarten-Grade 4; Grade 5 - 8; and Transition Age).
-A full list of our collaborators is available, with information about who is on our Steering Committee and who is in each of the four age-specific work groups.
+We work with diverse stakeholders in four age-specific workgroups (Birth-Age 5; Kindergarten-Grade 4; Grade 5 - 8; and Transition Age).
+A full list of our collaborative stakeholders is available, with information about who is on our Steering Committee and who is in each workgroup.
 In addition, we host the annual statewide Collaborative Experience conference.
 The Collaborative Experience is geared towards professionals.

 - Shortage of interpreters, transliterators, and teachers

 - Decrease in direct instruction by teachers of the deaf and hard of hearing

 - Lack of tracking of students with a secondary disability of deaf and hard of hearing or have a 504 Plan

 - Teachers assigned caseloads that exceed recommended guidelines.